sigiljs/sigil/README.md

 </script>
 ```
 # Attributes & Props
-Sigil.js makes development of functional web components easy.
-It only supports unidirectional binding of its defined properties and attributes.
+Custom elements are more interesting when bound to data.
+Sigil.js supports unidirectional binding of its defined properties and attributes.
 Both attributes and your defined props are reactive, meaning if you change them it will trigger a re-render of the component.
 Components by default are [pure](https://en.wikipedia.org/wiki/Pure_function), meaning if you give them the exact same attributes or props no re-render will occur.

 ```html
 <template id="hello-world">